A Recipe // Apple Pie

-I'd never made a pie before, but an apple pie seemed simple enough to try, so off to the kitchen I went.
-A simple dessert, yes, but it was actually a lot of work!
+Look!
+I made a pie!
+I've never made one, but it seemed simple enough to try, so I gave it a go.
+A simple dessert, yes, but easy?
+Not so much!
 From cooling to peeling to cutting to baking...this pie took me all day.
 But it was definitely worth the hard work.
 It turned out beautifully and was delicious!
 I referenced two different recipes—the pastry was perfectly flaky and the filling was just the right amounts of sweet and spice.
-And though it did take some time, attempting all of the cool little details was so fun.
-My first pie's got me officially hooked on making them and I'm excited to try my hand at all different kinds.
+And though it did take some time, attempting all of the cool little details was so my thing.
+I’m pretty happy with my first pie!
+Will I attempt it again?
+Probably not, but getting some nice photos out of it was well worth it.

 for the pie crust: